Anaheim Ducks vs. Nashville Predators: Odds, Analysis, NHL Playoff Betting Pick

-The Nashville Predators will look to retake the series lead in the Western Conference Final and remain perfect at home in the playoffs when they host the Anaheim Ducks as favorites for Game 3 on Tuesday.
+The Anaheim Ducks will try to avoid heading home and facing elimination when they visit the Nashville Predators as road underdogs for Game 4 of the Western Conference Final on Thursday.

-The Predators are 5-0 at home so far in the postseason and will try to bounce back from a 5-3 loss in Game 2 at Anaheim after taking an early 2-1 lead following the first period.
+The Ducks trail the Predators 2-1 in this series after falling 2-1 in Game 3 on Tuesday.
+Nashville has yet to lose a home game in the 2017 Stanley Cup playoffs, going a perfect 6-0 so far.

-Betting line: The Predators opened as -150 favorites (wager $150 to win $100); the total is at five goals, according to sportsbooks monitored by OddsShark.
-(Line updates and matchup report)
+Betting line: The Predators opened as -155 favorites (wager $155 to win $100); the total is at five goals, according to sportsbooks monitored by OddsShark (line updates and matchup report)

 Why the Ducks can pay on the NHL lines